openstack/glance-specs/specs/kilo/semver-support.rst

 There is one more standard which stands between semver and pep440.
-It is called "Linux Compatible Semantic Versioning 3.0.0", is a fork of regular semver (its 2.0 version) and is developed within Openstack community [5].
+It is called "Linux Compatible Semantic Versioning 3.0.0", is a fork of regular semver (its 2.0 version) and is developed within OpenStack community [5].
 It tries to blend regular semver with versions of Linux Distribution packages and uses some concepts of pep440 for it.

-This notation is easier to map to the database type, however it is still local to relatively small community of developers (Openstack developers in this case), so more generic and widely adopted standard as semver seems more preferrable.
+This notation is easier to map to the database type, however it is still local to relatively small community of developers (OpenStack developers in this case), so more generic and widely adopted standard as semver seems more preferrable.